turingschool/front-end-curriculum/lessons/html-basics.md

 Like any HTML element, we start with a tag.
 For a link, it's a `<a>`, or anchor, tag.
 Next, we have an `href` attribute.
 This stands for "hypertext reference".
 Then, we see  a title.
 Titles in links are important for accessibility reasons, and they also provide additional information in the event that your link is broken for some reason.

 Now, if we were to click on the link about, it would take us to the new page in the same browser window we are currently in.
-Maybe that's what you want, but sometimes you may want your current site to stay open and for the link to open in a new window.
+That may be exactly what you want, but sometimes you may prefer that the page the user is on stay open and that the link opens in a new window.
 That's an easy addition:

 ```HTML